Guide 10: LSTM multi-step load forecasting.

 Always normalize your data before feeding it to a neural network.
 LSTMs use sigmoid and tanh activation functions internally, which saturate (produce near-zero gradients) for very large or very small inputs.
 StandardScaler transforms the data to zero mean and unit variance, keeping values in a range where these activations work well.

 Time-series data must be split chronologically.
-We use 2020–2022 for training, 2023 for validation (hyperparameter tuning), and 2024 for testing.
+We use the first 70% of sequences for training, the next 15% for validation (hyperparameter tuning), and the final 15% for testing.
 No shuffling—the model never sees the future during training.

 Never shuffle time-series data.
 Random shuffling allows the model to "see" future data during training, producing unrealistically optimistic results.
 In production, your model will always predict the future from past data only.
 A chronological split simulates this honestly.